AbdallahShokry1999/FootballAPP/README.md

-How to Contribute
-Want to improve this project?
-Fork the repo, create a new branch, and submit a pull request. 🚀

-This README will be updated as we complete more features.
-Let me know when you finish implementing everything so we can finalize it! 🎯
+This README will be updated as we complete more features.🎯